PEER TO PEER SUPPORT THAT WORKS!

 Through their involvement in our Employment and Empowerment (E2) peer support training, young people spend 10-12 hours learning how to relate to others in a work setting, and developing important coping and communications skills.
 Led by our Employment Specialists, E2 trainings meet weekly and combine classroom instruction with peer-to-peer interaction.

-With weekly guidance from our Employment Specialist, young people develop a career plan, prepare for job interviews, build employment connections, and gain work experience through paid and unpaid internship opportunities, job shadowing, and/or information interviews.
+With regular guidance from our Employment Specialist, young people develop a career plan, prepare for job interviews, and build employment connections.
 The Employment Specialist works for 12 weeks, to connect youth to educational and career pathways, and to help young people obtain gainful employment.

 Participants come away with the following: